-Hold moon clip on the outside diameter in one hand.
-With thumb and forefinger of the opposite hand, press the cartridge's extractor groove into the moon clip until it snaps into place (see Figure 3).
-Continue until the moon clip is fully loaded.
-Load cartridges, along with the moon clip, into the cylinder (see Figure 4).
+Hold the moon clip on the outside diameter in one hand.
+Using the thumb and forefinger of the opposite hand, press the cartridge's extractor groove into the moon clip until it snaps into place (see Figure 4).
+Repeat this process until the moon clip is fully loaded.
+Load the cartridges, along with the moon clip, into the cylinder (see Figure 5).